 5. Vitamin deficiency and poor health (doctor’s advice).

-6.Vitamins and chronic diseases ("hike" to a dietitian).
+6.Vitamins and chronic diseases (“going” to a nutritionist).

-8. Product shelf life and my health (work with food packaging).
+8. Product expiration date and my health (working with food packaging).

-Work with students begins with the consolidation of basic knowledge about human nutrition in the form of conversations, game moments, entertaining moments, then in the senior level more attention is paid to practical and research work.
+Work with students begins with consolidating basic knowledge about human nutrition in the form of conversations, game moments, and entertaining moments; then at the senior level, more attention is paid to practical and research work.

 The number of children suffering from gastrointestinal diseases was analyzed.